Paw261/cs427-project/README.md

 In addition to that an easily understandable visual view of the song is available in the middle section.
 A build version can be experienced at `http://www2.cs.uregina.ca/~pfc226/CS427Project/project/`.
+A MIDI file for testing can also be downloaded at `http://www2.cs.uregina.ca/~pfc226/CS427Project/project/temp.mid`.

 The project relies heavily on Angular, aswell as RxJS.